Collaborate with Us

 "The Vitrium material is a fundamental improvement over the current solutions for spinal fusion,” said Thomas Cha, MD, MBA, assistant chief, Orthopaedic Spine Center at Massachusetts General Hospital, and the principal investigator of the trial.
 “The implant uses a clinically proven bioactive material in a form that offers optimal strength and porosity to facilitate bone remodeling throughout the fusion site."

-In this article, Chris Coburn, chief innovation officer of Partners HealthCare and president of Partners HealthCare Innovation, discusses the health system's projects and what he's looking forward to in the future.
+In this article, Chris Coburn, chief innovation officer of Mass General Brigham and president of Mass General Brigham Innovation, discusses the health system's projects and what he's looking forward to in the future.

 Mass General Enters Partnership with Blockchain Startup MediBloc to Improve Patient Data-Sharing Capabilities